 Swimming alongside the picturesque City Walls is one of Dubrovnik’s best features.
 Read on to discover the best of Dubrovnik Beaches.

-1 – Sunj Beach
+1.1.
+Sunj Beach

 One of the few sandy beaches in Croatia – is Sunj.
 The region has a rich history with plenty of ruins – forts, villas, and palaces.

 It is located on Lopud Island and is a famous tourist and local destination.
-It is just a 15-20 min hike from the Island.
+It is just a 25-minute walk from the main town on the island.
 There are a few bars on the beach, and you can rent sunbeds or umbrellas.
+Sunj Beach can get jam-packed in the summer season.

-The sea is so shallow that you have to walk for more than 100 meters to swim, which makes it perfect for families with small children.
+The sea is so shallow that you must walk more than 100 meters to swim, making it perfect for families with small children.
+This beach is ideal for families who want to spend a day outside the city.

-2 – Banje Beach
+1.2.
+Banje Beach

 Banje beach is one of the best beaches in Croatia.
 The beach has its reception, restaurant, and sleek and minimalist beach bars.
 Head there for a sundowner for cocktails and chill vibes.